Sourcing

 Spark Hire is a video interviewing platform that enables organizations to improve their hiring process with one-way and live video interviews.
 It's designed to streamline candidate screening and enhance collaboration among hiring teams.

-Free Trial: A demo is available upon request, and there may be trial options for certain plans.
+Free Trial: A demo is available upon request.

 G2 Rating: 4.7/5